deqyra/tccppwiki/articles/ub.md

 # Undefined Behavior

-Undefined behavior (UB) occurs when you violate rules specified by the language.
+Undefined behavior (UB) is behavior for which C++ imposes no requirements.
+This could mean that your code crashes, isn't executed when it should be, or does other unexpected things.

-For example: Reading uninitialized memory, performing out-of-bounds memory access, or using an object after it no longer exists.
+Typical causes are: reading uninitialized memory, performing out-of-bounds memory access, or using an object when it no longer exists.

 <!-- inline -->
 ## Example: Indeterminate Value